Collaboration in the Workplace

 - Make sure that your call to order is well assimilated.
 You must be certain of your employee’s understanding of the situation by making him rephrase what you have just said and by asking him, for example, to outline what he plans to implement to achieve the objectives that you have just defined.

 - Formalize a contract with your collaborator.
-Contract that will take again the resources to be implemented so that this kind of slippage does not happen again.
+A contract that will take again the resources to be implemented so that this kind of slippage does not happen again.

 - Subsequently, encourage and control that things happen according to this pact.